Powens Documentation

 Webhooks

-Our API offers a way to obtain data of end-users using webhooks.
-After a user connection has been configured using our API endpoints, these callbacks are the most efficient way to get up-to-date user data.
+Our API offers a way to obtain data of end-users using .
+After using our API endpoints, these callbacks are the most efficient way to get up-to-date user data.

 We highly recommend using webhooks instead of implementing an API-polling mechanism.

-You can register a webhook in the administration console of your domain.
+You can in the of your domain.
 As many webhooks as needed can be registered.

 Webhooks are only triggered for permanent users: you must have for the user before you can receive webhook data.